Michael W. Langston

 Dr. Langston joined the faculty of CIU’s Seminary & School of Ministry in 2011 and has taught Chaplain Ministries from that date until the present.
 Before coming to Columbia, he served as pastor of a congregation in North Carolina, law enforcement chaplain, and United States Navy chaplain.
 He is also a graduate of the Naval War College.
 He is ordained and endorsed through the Southern Baptist Convention.

-Langston, Michael W. 2014.
+- Langston, Michael W. 2012.
 “The Military Chaplain: The Presence of Christ in Dangerous Places.”
-Connection (2012): 16.
+CIU Admissions Magazine.

-_______.
-1996.
-“Developing Spiritual Vitality in an Evangelical Protestant Military Chapel Worship Program.”
-DMin diss., Bethel Theological Seminary, St. Paul, MN.
+- Langston, Michael W. 1996.
+Developing Spiritual Vitality in an Evangelical Protestant Military Chapel Worship Program.
+Dissertation, Bethel Theological Seminary, St. Paul, MN: St. Paul.